jadwigo/bolt-photoalbum/README.md

 Photo Album
 ===========

+This is an extension for the [Bolt](http://bolt.cm) content management system.

 Print links to navigate sequentially through albums with `{{ AlbumNext( record ) }}` and `{{ AlbumPrev( record ) }}`.

 You can also load all photos in an album with `{{ AlbumPhotos( record ) }}`.